GSA/digitalgov.gov/content/events/2024/05/2024-05-02-uswds-monthly-call-may-2024.md

 The official words in HAVA 301(a)(3) are that voting systems **shall be accessible**

-* for individuals with disabilities, including **nonvisual accessibility** for the blind and visually impaired,
+* for individuals with disabilities, including **non=visual accessibility** for the blind and visually impaired,
 * in a manner that provides the same opportunity for access and participation including **privacy and independence** as for other voters

 While I was on the committee, we wrote the first and most of the 1.1 version of the Voluntary Voting System Guidelines ([VVSG](https://www.eac.gov/voting-equipment/voluntary-voting-system-guidelines)).
 We started from an almost blank page: 2 existing requirements for accessibility, some preliminary work on an IEEE standards, and Section 508/WCAG.